asdcamargo/knowledge-base/bigdata-concepts.md

 - Allow to extract more valuable information.
 - Give more assurance to the bussiness decisions based on reliability taken from the data integration.
 - Gives more assurance to the business decisions based on reliability of the data integration.

+## Data Science - Steps
+- Acquire: Identify data sets, retrieve data, query data.
+- Prepare: Explore data: look at the data to understand its quality and format.
+Pre-process data: clean data, integrate and package.
+- Analyze: Selection of analytical techniques to use and build models.
+This step require multiple iterations.
+- Report: Present the results in a visual way.
+- Act: Report the insights from the analysis and define the actions based on the insghts found.